MedP-CLIP: Medical CLIP with Region-Aware Prompt Integration: Conclusion

-{Despite the paradigm shift MedP-CLIP introduces by transitioning from holistic global representation to fine-grained, region-aware reasoning, several avenues remain for future refinement.
+{Although MedP-CLIP extends CLIP from holistic global representation toward fine-grained, region-aware reasoning, several avenues remain for future refinement.
 First, while our feature-level integration natively accommodates flexible prompts and successfully decouples reasoning from dense clinical masks, it occasionally exhibits semantic confusion when differentiating morphologically similar adjacent structures within 2D slices.
 Addressing this morphological ambiguity necessitates the future integration of global 3D anatomical atlases to provide explicit structural priors.
 Second, although MedP-CLIP excels as a plug-and-play backbone in interactive, clinician-in-the-loop workflows, its current reliance on explicit spatial guidance poses challenges for fully automated, high-throughput screening environments.
 Consequently, empowering the model to autonomously infer implicit regions of interest directly from unstructured diagnostic narratives represents a critical next step to reduce workflow friction.
+This direction is also consistent with the emerging trend of agentic AI in clinical care, where autonomous perception and reasoning are increasingly regarded as important components for reducing clinical workflow burden and supporting more adaptive decision-making processes~\citep{zou2026agentic}.
 Finally, adapting the architecture to support higher-resolution inputs for micron-scale pathology identification will further solidify MedP-CLIP as a comprehensive and scalable foundation for next-generation medical AI.}